 The Demand: Exotic Pets

-The magnificent cheetah’s grace and astounding speed have made it a status symbol, especially among young, wealthy people in Gulf States.
+The magnificent cheetah’s grace and astounding speed have made it a status symbol, especially among young, wealthy people in the Gulf States.
 Social media glamourises exotic pets and this fuels the demand for live cheetahs, especially cubs.

 All international trade in wild-caught cheetah cubs violates CITES and is illegal.
 Nonetheless, there is evidence that enough cheetahs have been traded into the Gulf States over the past 20 years to impact wild populations.
-Experts believe that the illegal wildlife trade is a key driver of decline in the Horn of Africa’s cheetah population.
+Experts believe that the illegal wildlife trade is a key driver of the decline in the Horn of Africa’s cheetah population.